MiniDigger/RegionsForDays/readme.md

 # RegionsForDays

+> Status: This project is on hold for now.
+If you are interested in this, find me in the paper discord.

 am not gonna explain what this is yet, deal with it.

 also, yes, I know, the implementation is horribly data structure wise, this is a poc, deal with it, PRs appreciated (but